cmsmcq/Aparecium/A/workplan.md

     * Mark Logic

-  Note that Berkeley DB XML, XQilla, and Xidel do not support Aparecium because they support XQuery 1.0 or XQuery 3.0, and thus lack support for maps.
+  Note that Berkeley DB XML, XQilla, and Xidel do not support Aparecium because they support XQuery 1.0 or XQuery 3.0, not XQuery 3.1, and thus lack support for maps.
 Making Aparecium work with them and other 1.0 or 3.0 processors will require a new representation of items.
 That work is not in the plan at this time (but anyone who would like to be able to use Aparecium with such a processor is welcome to encourage me to add it to the plan).

 * Improve performance.

+  * Make a useful set of performance tests.

+      * Performance tests from existing test suite (tests/performance)

+      * Additional tests from existing test suite selected to have a range of speeds (by current measure)

+      * A selection of real-world (or at least realistic) data for selected real-world grammars:

+        * XPath
+	* Ariadne (examples from paper)
+	* Oberon (compiler)
+	* vCard (need data)
+	* first-order predicate calculus (MLCD papers; examples from any logic textbook)

   * Try to do something about the performance issues:
     Measure.
 Think.
 Try something.
 Repeat.